justynasieczka/Husti-Studio-home-page/README.md

 * responsive design
 .. and many more

 The fictional company I create a website for has a personal undertone.
 Husti is my nickname and I am a graduated architect.
-I tried to create an easy on the eye website that I wish my company had.
+I tried to create an easy on the eyes website that I wish my own company had.

 ## Technologies
 * HTML5